jmedia65/awesome-streamlit-themes/cyberpunk/README.md

 ## 🏆 The "Holy Grail of Themes" Factor

 This theme turns any boring business dashboard into something that looks like it belongs in a cyberpunk movie.
-Your users will feel like elite hackers accessing secret government databases (in the best possible way).

 Perfect for:

+- **Creative projects** - when your analytics need personality
 - **Demonstrating technical prowess** - shows you have style AND skills
-- **Creative projects** - when your analytics need personality
 - **Developer tools** - because coding should be fun
 - **Breaking corporate monotony** - inject some personality into internal tools

 ## 💡 Why Cyberpunk Works (Seriously!)

 ✅ **Nostalgia Factor** - 80s aesthetics are having a moment
-✅ **High Contrast** - Actually improves readability in dark environments
-✅ **Developer Appeal** - Taps into sci-fi and gaming culture
 ✅ **Memorable** - Your app will be the one people remember
 ✅ **Energy Boost** - Neon colors genuinely make interfaces feel more alive
-✅ **Conversation Starter** - Great for demos and presentations
+✅ **Conversation Starter** - Great for demos and presentations ✅ **Developer Appeal** - Taps into sci-fi and gaming culture

 ## 🎯 Pro Tips